weiyu0824/stream-image/Readme.md

 ## Testing
 - test if the image downloaded by the function is same as an image downloaded by myself manually.
+  - `test/test-img.jpg` is the image that I downloaded manually.

 ## Dependencies
 - `axios` : for fetching images